 This course will give Levitt Scholars a rudimentary familiarity with classroom presentation skills and the construction of an effective and communicative instructional message.
 Students will plan, organize and practice delivery of a 30-40 minute presentation appropriate for a grade 9-12 classroom.
 Quarter credit.
 (Oral Presentations.)
 Enrollment restricted to Levitt Scholars and by permission of instructor.
 Maximum enrollment, 12.

 Exploration of the cultural foundations of the American Public Education system.
 Study of the impact of key education reform movements on today’s dynamic and often troubled pre-K through 12th grade classroom environments.
 Consideration of several contemporary educational issues from historical, philosophical, scientific, multicultural and pedagogical perspectives.
 Includes lecture, discussion, multi-media projects and small-group interaction.
 (Oral Presentations.)
-Mason.
+Maximum enrollment, 30.
+Staff.

 201F Methods of Tutoring English to Speakers of Other Languages.